Basic bug sweep methodology in business and government.

 - Eavesdropping is the espionage tactic which is easiest to detect.

-This is why a TSCM bug sweep inspection is the primary security tool used to to protect personal privacy and intellectual property.
+This is why a TSCM bug sweep inspection is the primary security tool used to protect personal privacy and intellectual property.

 Regularly scheduled bug sweep inspections are the best way to thwart corporate espionage—during the intelligence collection phase.
 And, that is what stops your information from being used against you.